 Distinguished University Professor and Institute Professor

-I have collaborated on industrial physics with at least a dozen high-tech companies for upwards of 30 years and worked earlier than that on astroparticle and education physics.
+I have collaborated on industrial physics with over a dozen high-tech companies for upwards of 30 years and worked longer than that (50 years!) on astroparticle and education physics.
 I’ve played a prideful role in the emergence of five new manufacturing (!) companies, and I’ve mentored more than 100 postdocs, doctorates, master’s students and undergraduates.
-My research group efforts have resulted in over 200 published papers and abstracts, my former students hold at least 150 patents (eight co-authored by me) and we have worked in radiation physics, MRI, PET, CT, electromagnetics, inverse methods, mechanical and thermal modeling, nonlinear dynamics, EEG, MEG, sensors, and physics education, as well as a professional-life-long involvement in elementary particle physics and cosmology.
+My research group efforts have resulted in over 200 published papers and abstracts, my former students hold at least 150 patents (ten co-authored by me) and we have worked in radiation physics, MRI, PET, CT, electromagnetics, inverse methods, mechanical and thermal modeling, nonlinear dynamics, EEG, MEG, industrial and medical sensors, and physics education, as well as a professional-life-long involvement in elementary particle physics and cosmology.

 big green book and

-the daily companion of the MRI scientist), the creation of GRE flashcards (more than 2000 students from all over the globe have hard copies and, now, a web app http://www.phys.cwru.edu/flashcards/), and a book ‘What your fifth- grader needs to know about college physics!’ in preparation.
-In a pioneering entrepreneurial physics master’s program, I have co-advised most of its 40 graduates to date.
+the daily companion of the MRI scientist), the creation of GRE flashcards (more than 3000 students from all over the globe have hard copies and, now, web and smartphone apps http://www.phys.cwru.edu/flashcards/), and a project ‘What your fifth- grader needs to know about college physics!’.
+In a pioneering entrepreneurial physics master’s program, I have co-advised most of its 50 graduates to date.
+Most recently, our team, which included an undergraduate who wrote his senior thesis on the subject, has won a “Patent for Humanity” award from the United States Patent and Trademark Office for the invention of a magneto-optical battery-operated malaria detection device (cheap, portable, fast).
+See below for further developments.

-Our principal applied areas are simulations in imaging (dominated by MRI but with increased attention paid to PET, CT, and radiotherapy) and of electrical sensors.
+Our principal applied areas are simulations in imaging (dominated by MRI but with increased attention paid to PET, CT, and radiotherapy) and of electromagnetic sensors.
 Finite element, FDTD, and Monte Carlo codes are important computational tools, along with analytical methods such as functional analysis with constraints.
 We engage in mathematical modeling of instruments and other electromagnetic systems and we optimize on those models in terms of their parameters, leading to such results as a “supershielding criterion” for optimizing magnetic and electric field confinement.
 My present and former students and I have initiated/designed three decades of MRI complete system (main, gradient, rf) commercial magnetic coil products, working with both large OEMs and those start-ups I mentioned above.
-(One of those start-ups began in my computational lab, Quality Electrodynamics, which now – Spring 2015 – has more than 120 employees, at least a dozen of whom trained in our physics department.
-The CEO/president obtained his Ph.D. under my guidance, and thanks to his efforts, QED was ranked 11th among America’s twenty best young companies by Forbes Magazine in 2009 and has won many other awards.
+(One of those start-ups began in my computational lab, Quality Electrodynamics, which now – 2017 – has more than 170 employees, at least 20 of whom trained in our physics department.
+The CEO/president obtained his Ph.D. with me, and thanks to his efforts, QED was ranked 11th among America’s twenty best young companies by Forbes Magazine in 2009 and has won many other awards.

 An early basic research activity has been theoretical calculations in support of new high-energy experiments, especially novel tests of the electroweak parameters through the production of pairs of weak bosons.
 (We discovered “radiation symmetry” in this way.)
 A series of experiments were performed in the subsequent years, and the latest round of boson-pair experiments reported in the last couple of years confirmed the original “radiation zero” and yielded refined constraints on trilinear couplings for the bosons.
 There is a new generation of radiation-zero experiments planned and carried out at the LHC in Switzerland.
+This past year has seen a former student and myself extend the radiation symmetry ideas to the radiation of gluons in quark physics.
 Other basic research has dwelt upon cosmology (e.g., solutions to cosmic string equations) and fluid nonlinear analysis (e.g., stability of solitary waves under large perturbations).

 In the area of physics education research we have identified a “post-exam syndrome” and worked on the problem of a “teflon education.”
 In the first, we consider the dilemma of students with unresolved difficulties associated with their exam performance and, in the second, we address ways to improve learning retention by novel repetition methods (“cycling”).
-At the present time, we have had at least twelve different lecturers employ cycling for more than two-dozen introductory classes.
+At the present time, we have had at least twelve different lecturers employ cycling for more than two-dozen introductory classes at four different universities.

 In summary, I point to the many marvelous undergraduate, graduate, and postgraduate collaborators who have led much of the above efforts.
-At this time, our industrial design work and its 30-year history have led to the official designation of our research group as OPTIMISE (Ohio Platform for Tomorrow’s Industrial Medical Imaging Systems and Equipment – http://optimise.case.edu/) serving an increasing number of companies in the commercialization of their products.
-Our teaching design work is now moving to create hybrid online teaching modules in collaboration with neighboring Ohio universities.
-Stay tuned!
+You can understand from what I have already said that the two most important words in my professional life are indeed “former students.”
+As for recent events, our industrial design work and its 30-year history have led to the official designation of our research group as OPTIMISE (Ohio Platform for Tomorrow’s Industrial Medical Imaging Systems and Equipment – http://optimise.case.edu/) serving an increasing number of companies in the commercialization of their products.
+We were invited to describe our cycling method in “The Physics Teacher.”
+And just now led by my former and present students we have followed up on our malaria detector to use related technology to invent a similarly fast, portable, cheap monitor of oil contaminants in the prediction of engine failure in a wide variety of industrial applications, and we have just started up a new company, Crystics (Crystalline Diagnostics) LLC.
+Stay tuned to see where it all goes!

 R. Brown, The Back Page,